dgreif/ring/homebridge/README.md

       "platform": "RingAlarm",
       "email": "some.one@website.com",
       "password": "abc123!#",

+      // For 2fa accounts only.
+See below for details "refreshToken": "TOKEN GENERATED FOR 2fa ACCOUNTS",

       // Optional.
 DO NOT INCLUDE UNLESS NEEDED.
 See below for details "locationIds": ["488e4800-fcde-4493-969b-d1a06f683102", "4bbed7a7-06df-4f18-b3af-291c89854d60"],